-For bulk packaging, glass is the most eco-friendly and wallet-friendly choice.
+For bulk packaging, glass is one of the most eco-friendly and wallet-friendly choices.
 The label is paper, the cap is metal, and we even use a tamper-evident shink band made from cellulose.
 That means this bottle is 100% plastic-free!

 Compost or discard the shrink band, then recycle the label and bottle separately.
 Or better yet, reuse it!

-Reducing food waste the #1 solution to climate change, says Project Drawdown.
+Reducing food waste is the #1 solution to climate change, says Project Drawdown.

-From our packaging to the cleaner itself, you can't find a more circular product.
+From our packaging to the cleaner itself, our product is circular.